moogacs/docs.buf.build/docs/reference/inputs.md

 A local directory.
 The path can be either relative or absolute.

-**This is the default Format**.
+**This is the default format**.
 By default, `buf` uses the current directory as its input for all commands.

 Examples: